How Truly Natural Healing Actually Works

 they were designed to "recycle" (and --- eager to go to work ---

-PRODUCE RESULTS WE WERE NOT DESIGNED TO LIVE WITH as they clean up a
+PRODUCE RESULTS (the symptoms of "dis-ease") WE WERE NOT DESIGNED TO

-mess that SHOULD NOT EXIST in our bodies unless we're dead) does not
+LIVE WITH as they clean up a mess that SHOULD NOT EXIST in our bodies

-antibiotics --- which interrupts their activity AND ITS RESULTS (but
+MAY explain the effectiveness of antibiotics --- which interrupts their

-does not actually solve the debris problem) --- and of quarantine ---
+activity AND ITS RESULTS (but does not actually solve the debris

-which apparently keeps us far enough away that the microscopic
+problem) --- and of quarantine --- which apparently keeps us far enough

-"recycling crew" does not "see" us --- as carrion --- and as their next
+away that the microscopic "recycling crew" does not "see" us --- as

 Similarly, my father (the licensed non-medical health-care professional

-mentioned above) used to insist that AT LEAST 90% of all our ills in
+mentioned above) used to insist that at least 90% of all our ills in

 the "Western World" come about from two primary contributing factors: